YasinEl/mzRAPP/README.md

 Before any NPP-performance metrics can be generated mzRAPP is matching the non-targeted data pre-processing (NPP) output files against the benchmark (BM).
-The ways in which this is done are explained in the following.
+How this is done is explained in the following.

 <h3>